jalbam/sockjs_test_server_nwjs/README.md

 ## Description

-Just a simple [SockJS](https://github.com/sockjs "SockJS - WebSocket emulation") server running on [Node.js](https://nodejs.org/ "Node.js") but using [NW.js](https://nwjs.io/ "NW.js") (formely node-webkit) to provide a simple visual interface for testing purposes.
+Just a simple [SockJS](https://github.com/sockjs "SockJS - WebSocket emulation") server running on [Node.js](https://nodejs.org/ "Node.js") but using [NW.js (formerly node-webkit)](https://nwjs.io/ "NW.js") to provide a simple visual interface for testing purposes.

 The default listening port is set to 9999 but can be modified easily.